-Marmolueum’s vivid red and yellow colors (photo left) add warmth and drama to an area that could otherwise be dull and boring.
+Marmolueum’s vivid red and yellow colors (photo above) add warmth and drama to an area that could otherwise be dull and boring.

-A during shot (photo left) was taken from the same angle seen in the finished project (photo above).
+A during shot (photo right) was taken from the same angle seen in the finished project (photo above).

-The cute shower pictured left features a curved curtain rod to complement the linear walls and to add extra space while bathing.
+The cute shower pictured above features a curved curtain rod to complement the linear walls and to add extra space while bathing.

 The Frigidaire front loading washer and dryer are built in 6″ off the floor height for easier access.
 The countertop above is removable for servicing the machines.